gwct/grampa/README.md

 ### Detailed options

-#### `-s` : A file containing a newick formatted species tree.
+#### `-s` : A file containing a rooted, newick formatted species tree.
 This tree can be either standard or MUL.

 Entering a standard tree means you wish to search for the most parsimonious polyploidy scenario.
 GRAMPA will build MUL-trees based on this standard tree and calculate reconciliation scores.
 You can specify the range of MUL-trees to build with the `-h1` and `-h2` options.